 Am I able to Foster if I am working?

-Our requirement at Channels & Choices is that at least one foster parent in the household should be at home on a full time basis.
+Our requirement at Channels & Choices is that at least one foster carer in the household should be at home on a full time basis.
 This is to ensure that a child or young person in your care is looked after in the best way possible.
-If there are any periods whereby you do not have a child in placement we are able to offer work within our therapeutic residential services which is a great way to build the skills and knowledge for working with children who have suffered trauma.
+If there are any periods whereby you do not have a child in placement we are able to offer work within our therapeutic residential houses which is a great way to build the skills and knowledge for working with children.

 Can I foster if I have my own children?

 Yes you can.
 As a parent it is important to consider the impact of fostering a child as a part of your family.
-This would be discussed with you in detail at the application stage of the process.
+This would be explored further with you.